-If you find yourself in the market for a wireless headset for use with your computer and mobile devices, you’ll quickly discover that there are no shortages of models to choose from.
+If you find yourself in the market for a wireless headset to use with your computer and mobile devices, you’ll quickly discover that there is no shortage of models to choose from.

 You have choices from Plantronics, now called Poly, as well as models from Jabra and many others.
 This blog will take a side by side look at two models that compete with each other in the wireless Bluetooth space designed to work with computers and mobile devices.
-Specifically, we’ll be comparing:
+Specifically, we’ll be comparing The Evolve2 65 Jabra wireless headset to the Logitech Zone Wireless

 But, before we dive into the details, I wanted to make you aware that we created a video comparison of these two models, including a microphone and ear speaker test.